WarwickTechCrew/tc-website-wiki/wiki/02-warwick-drama/production-teams.md

 ## Directors

-Responsible for the overal creative vision of the show, making the final decisions about design aspects of the production process.
+Responsible for the overall creative vision of the show, making the final decisions about design aspects of the production process.
 They keep a high level view of the entire team, and offer guidance and feedback to performers and crew.

 ## Producers